Indian English: British India

+Republic of India

-After Indian Independence in 1947, Hindi was declared the first official language, and attempts were made to declare Hindi the sole national language of India.
+After the independence and Partition of British India, Modern Standard Hindi was declared the first official language in the new Indian Republic, and attempts were made to declare Hindi the sole national language.
 Due to protests from Tamil Nadu and other non-Hindi-speaking states, it was decided to temporarily retain English for official purposes until at least 1965.
 By the end of this period, however, opposition from non-Hindi states was still too strong to have Hindi declared the sole language.
 With this in mind, the English Language Amendment Bill declared English to be an associate language "until such time as all non-Hindi States had agreed to its being dropped."
 This has not yet occurred, and English is still widely used.
 For instance, it is the only reliable means of day-to-day communication between the central government and the non-Hindi states.

 The view of the English language among many Indians has changed over time.
 It used to be associated primarily with colonialism; it is now primarily associated with economic progress, and English continues to be an official language of India.
+Indian men who speak fluent English have been found to earn 34% higher hourly salaries than men who don't speak English.

 While there is an assumption that English is readily available in India, studies show that its usage is actually restricted to the elite, because of inadequate education to large parts of the Indian population.
+It has been suggested that Indian English, rather than British English, should be taught in schools, to allow for international cooperation while valuing local cultural features "due to a set of unique lexical, grammatical, phonological and discourse features that would allow it to act as both a lingua franca within the country and on the international stage".
 The use of outdated teaching methods and the poor grasp of English exhibited by the authors of many guidebooks disadvantage students who rely on these books, giving India only a moderate proficiency in English.

 In addition, many features of Indian English were imported into Bhutan due to the dominance of Indian-style education and teachers in the country after it withdrew from its isolation in the 1960s.